‘California wins big’ with Biden’s new immigration policy shielding undocumented spouses

 To be eligible for the White House’s new program, undocumented spouses must have been in the country for at least 10 years, be married to a citizen as of June 17, 2024, and not have a criminal record.
 The rule also applies to their children under the age of 21 who are stepchildren of U.S. citizens.

+The policy, called “Parole in Place,” will allow eligible individuals to apply for work permits and deportation protections.

-The new rule could protect more than half a million spouses and children in the U.S. from deportation, according to White House estimates, and eventually let them apply for citizenship.
+The new rule could protect more than half a million spouses and children in the U.S. from deportation, according to White House estimates.
+The policy will be allow individuals to remain in the U.S. while they apply for lawful permanent residency, known as a green card, and unlocks a pathway for U.S. citizenship.
 White House officials told The Bee that they did not have state-by-state estimates.

+The executive action is expected to face legal challenges, which could prevent it from being implemented anytime soon.

-President Joe Biden discussed the executive action on Tuesday at an event marking the 12th anniversary of Deferred Action for Childhood Arrivals (DACA) — the Obama-era program that protects individuals who came to the U.S. as children, known as DREAMers, from deportation.
+President Joe Biden discussed the executive action on Tuesday at an event marking the 12th anniversary of Deferred Action for Childhood Arrivals — the Obama-era program that protects individuals who came to the U.S. as children, known as Dreamers, from deportation.
+DACA is currently facing legal challenges and is no longer taking new applications.

 “There will be tears of joy paired with sighs of relief as the significance of these executive actions by President Biden sets in for these families,” Rep. Nanette Barragán, D-Los Angeles, head of the Congressional Hispanic Caucus, said in a statement.